Egypt unveils animal mummies of lion cubs, crocodiles, birds | DW | 23.11.2019

 Cats were considered sacred by the ancient Egyptians so it was unsurprising that the discovery of mummies included so many felines.
 Lion cubs, however, are a much rarer find.

-Egypt displayed a collection on Saturday of 75 wooden and bronze statues, as well as lion cub mummies decorated with hieroglyphics.
+Egypt unveiled a collection on Saturday of 75 wooden and bronze statues, as well as lion cub mummies decorated with hieroglyphics.

-The unveiling occurred at the Saqqara necropolis near the Giza pyramids in southern Cairo and also included mummified remains of crocodiles, snakes, birds and cats.
+The unveiling took place at the Saqqara necropolis near the Giza pyramids in southern Cairo and also included mummified remains of crocodiles, snakes, birds and cats.

 Read more: 'In Ancient Egypt, death was massively integrated into life'